yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     New-AzSqlVM -Name 'SQLVM3' -ResourceGroupName 'ContosoRG2' -SqlManagementType Full -Location 'East US 2' -LicenseType PAYG
     ```

-    > **Note:** This lab uses SQL Server under a 'Developer' tier license.
+    > **Note**: This lab uses SQL Server under a 'Developer' tier license.
 When using SQL Server in production at the 'Standard' or 'Enterprise' tier, you can specify `DR` as the license type for failover servers (each full-price server includes a license for 1 DR server).
 The DR license type reduces your licensing cost significantly.
 Check the SQL Server licensing documentation for full details.

 5. In the Azure portal, navigate to the **ContosoRG1** resource group.
 In addition to the SQLVM1 and SQLVM2 virtual machines, there are now parallel SQLVM1 and SQLVM2 resources of type 'SQL virtual machine' These additional resources provide additional management capabilities for SQL Server in Azure virtual machines.